The Ultimate Bonefishing Destination: Fanning Island

 Telecommunications

-Flights to Fanning Island
+Flights to Tabuaeran

 Let’s work through at a typical Fanning Island itinerary.
-Remember the international dateline curves around Kiribati so the entire country is west of the dateline.
+Remember the International Date Line curves around Kiribati so the entire country is west of the date line.

 From Australia or New Zealand

-Departing via Auckland, Fiji Airlines flies weekly on a Tuesday or from Sydney and Melbourne in Australia to Nadi, Fiji, then onto Cassidy International Airport (CXI) in Kiritimati, landing around 6.30am on Wednesday morning.
+Departing via Auckland, Fiji Airways flies weekly on a Tuesday or from Sydney and Melbourne in Australia to Nadi, Fiji, then onto Cassidy International Airport (CXI) in Kiritimati, landing around 6.30am on Wednesday morning.

-Thursday Flight from Cassidy Airport (CXI) to Fanning
+Thursday Flight to Fanning

 Back to CXI